-Students on the 5-year integrated pharmacy programme remain registered at their University for all five years and undertake three experiential learning placements during this time, namely in 2nd, 4th and 5th year.
-Experiential learning placements are workplace-based learning experiences, which are overseen by APPEL on behalf of the Schools of Pharmacy.
+Students on the 5-year integrated pharmacy programme remain registered at their University for all five years and undertake three experiential learning placements during this time.
+These are workplace-based learning experiences, which are overseen by APPEL on behalf of the Schools of Pharmacy.
 The underpinning philosophy of experiential learning placements is that students remain as students while on placement.

-This early practical experience helps students contextualise their theoretical studies from the lecture theatre and practical classes.
-Experiential learning also provides students with an understanding of the range of roles undertaken by pharmacists in community pharmacies; hospitals; the pharmaceutical industry; regulation; professional development, and other role emerging practice settings.
-The APPEL programme provides the opportunity for students and pharmacists to engage with each other as potential future colleagues, across a breadth of practice settings.
+This early practical experience helps students:

+- contextualise their theoretical studies from the lecture theatre and practical classes. - understand the range of roles undertaken by pharmacists in community and hospital pharmacies. - and pharmacists to engage with each other as potential future colleagues across a breadth of practice settings.